hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

   + hard to learn complicated models like Sigmod Belief Nets
   + problem: hard to infer to the posterior distribution over hidden configurations when given a data vector
     + hard even to get a sample from the posterior
+    + hard to get unbiased sample
   + Crazy idea: do the inference wrong
-    + learning might still work
+    + use samples from some other distribution and hope that learning still works
+    + apply the learning rule that would be correct if we've got samples from the posterior
+    + reasonably expect the learning to be a diaster but actually the learning comes to your rescue
+    + observe what's driving the weights during the learning when using an approximate posterior
+    + two terms driving the weights
+      + driving them to get a better a model of the data that makes the sigmoid belief net more likely to generate the observed data in the training set
+      + driving weights towards sets of weights for which the proximate posterior using is a good fit to the real posterior by manipulating the real posterior to mak eit fir the approximate posterior
-    + turn out to be true for SBNs
+    + turn out to be true for Sigmoid Belief Nets (SBNs)
   + each hidden layer
+    + using distribution that ignores explaining away
-    + assumption (wrongly): the posterior over hidden configurations factorizes into a product of distributions for each separate hidden unit
+    + assumption (__wrongly__): the posterior over hidden configurations factorizes into a product of distributions for each separate hidden unit
+    + equivalent assumption: given the data the units in each hidden layer are independent of one another as in RBM
+    + RBM: unit independent of another units in the same hiddent layer

 + Factorial distributions
   + factorial distributions